Posts

 Image

 Hello!
-My name is Madeleine Goebel and I have spent the past three months working on a GSoC project to enable the creation of single file, self contained executables for Perl 6.
+My name is Elli Peacock and I have spent the past three months working on a GSoC project to enable the creation of single file, self contained executables for Perl 6.
 If you would like to look at the code for my contributions, you can check them out on the self-contained-executable branch of NQP.
 As the summer comes to an end, I thought it would be appropriate at this point to summarize what I have accomplished so far, and what additional capabilities I would like to add in the future.
 There were four major phases to this project: generating ELF files (May/June), handling bytecode directly (July), adding the --compile capabilities to NQP (July), and enabling the use of modules (August).
 In this post, I will start with the original premise of my project, go over the highlights from the four major phases of work, and then discuss what improvements that would be nice to make in the future.
-I will also touch on my general experience in the GSoC and my experience working wi
+I will also touch on my general experience in the GSoC and my experience working with t